grams in a cup

 How many grams in a cup of Rice Flour?

-1 cup of Rice Flour weighs 160 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Rice Flour weighs 160 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 160 grams of Rice Flour?
+How many grams is ¼ cup of Rice Flour?

 Related ingredients